CecileRottner/BranchPrice_UCP/README.md

-# Branch&Price for the UCP
+# Branch&Price for the Unit Commitment Problem

 Runs with SCIP 5.0.1 and Cplex